Call us Scroogey McScroogeFace, but it’s that time of year where the MV Litigators feel obliged to remind you about the nasty side of Christmas.

 2: Reflect on the year that was

-Identify your business break ups of 2017 and those crazy exes that might just be vindictive enough to use the silly season to ruin your life over their disputed invoice.
-Legit or not, the unresolved claims have the potential to cause you a bigger headache than a Buck’s Fizz spiked with vodka if you let them creep up on you.
+Identify your business breakups of 2017 and those crazy exes that might just be vindictive enough to use the silly season to ruin your life over their disputed invoice.
+Legit or not, the unresolved claims have the potential to cause you a big headache.

 3: Allocate a designated driver